 Until April 2017 : Teams build their experiment and test it.
 Provisory reports are requested to follow up the necessary progress in each team.
 To assure the flight readiness of your experiment, you can send content questions to Erik during the whole process of building and testing.
 Finally, you have to deliver the finished experiment at the organisation (ESERO, Avenue Bouchout 10, 1020 Brussels) 10 days before launch, together with the report of positive testing of hardware and software (if relevant).

 Somewhere in April 2017: 3 project days and launch in Brussels.

-Complete program of ASGARD VI (2016) and practical details for secondary schools here.
+What happens on the project days?
+Have a look at the complete program of ASGARD VI (2016) and practical details for secondary schools here.

 3 project days: Wednesday: All secondary school teams present their experiment to the others (10 minutes per team) in the Planetarium of Brussels.
 This has to be in English, as the group of participants is international.
 In the afternoon all the experiments have to be assembled in the balloon box (gondola).
 The assembling and integrating will be supervised by Erik.